bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Sjors: 00:21:48

 No, if you're receiving money on a Taproot address before Taproot activates, then that's anyone can spend.

-Aaron: 00:21:55

-Yeah, right.
-Right.

-Sjors: 00:21:57

 So yeah, that's a bad idea.
 So this is a little basically anti-food gun measure.

 Aaron: 00:22:03